 "Every great story seems to begin with a snake." -Nicolas Cage

-Summary: Locked in his headmaster's office after the events at the ministry, Harry discovers a collection of memories revealing the childhood of his enemy...and his own.
-It is what he does with the information that is interesting.
+Summary: "I killed Sirius Black."
+Locked in his headmaster's office after the events at the ministry, Harry discovers a collection of memories revealing the childhood of his enemy...and his own.
+The Boy Who Lived is not pleased.

-Characters: Harry Potter, Lord Voldemort, Tom Riddle, Albus Dumbledore, Morfin Gaunt
+Characters: Harry Potter, Lord Voldemort, Tom Riddle, Albus Dumbledore

 AN: As always I welcome thoughts, questions, guesses, theories and limericks.
 In whichever order of importance you feel inclined to give.

 ANx3: Take a look at Pseu's horrid illustration skills.